top of page

 William Weber

-Dr. William Weber, MD, MPH is an Assistant Professor of Emergency Medicine at Rush University Medical Center in Chicago.
+Dr. Weber, MD, MPH is an Assistant Professor of Emergency Medicine at Rush University Medical Center in Chicago.
 He helped found the Medical Justice Alliance, a national organization that trains volunteer physicians to provide medical reviews to advocate for the health of individuals in carceral settings.
 He serves as Chair of the American College of Emergency Physicians' (ACEP) Public Health Committee.
 He also helped develop ChartDecoder.org, a free, online tool to help patients better understand their medical records.

 Headshot of William Weber